Ryukl12/ryukl12/README.md

 </h3>

 ```
-I've been passionate about technology since I was a kid and I'm currently dedicating myself to being a front-end developer.
+I've been passionate about technology since I was a child and I'm currently dedicating myself to being a front-end developer.
 ```
 ## Technologies I am currently studying 💻